Skip to main content

 Workshops & Training

-Elevate your computing and data-related skills through workshop sessions on data processing, replication, and qualitative analysis.
+Elevate your computing and data-related skills through workshop sessions on data processing, qualitative analysis, and qualitative methods.

 • Image of 291 seminar room in Clark Hall with white chairs facing presenter podium